75th Academy Awards: Box office performance of nominated films

 At the time of the nominations announcement on February 11, the combined gross of the five Best Picture nominees at the US box office was $486 million, with an average of $97.3 million per film.
 The Lord of the Rings: The Two Towers was the highest earner among the Best Picture nominees with $321 million in domestic box office receipts.
 The film was followed by Gangs of New York ($70.1 million), Chicago ($64.5 million), The Hours ($21.8 million), and finally The Pianist ($9.1 million).

 Of the top 50 grossing movies of the year, 47 nominations went to 14 films on the list.
 Only The Lord of the Rings: The Two Towers (2nd), My Big Fat Greek Wedding (5th), Ice Age (9th), Catch Me If You Can (11th), Lilo & Stitch (13th), Road to Perdition (23rd), Spirit: Stallion of the Cimarron (35th), Gangs of New York (37th), and Chicago (41st) were nominated for Best Picture, Best Animated Feature, or any of the directing, acting, or screenwriting awards.
 The other top 50 box office hits that earned nominations were Spider-Man (1st), Star Wars: Episode II: Attack of the Clones (3rd), Minority Report (16th), 8 Mile (22nd), and The Time Machine (44th).

 Bowling for Columbine acceptance speech

 Shortly after winning the Academy Award for Best Documentary Feature, Bowling for Columbine director Michael Moore spoke out against U.S. President George W. Bush and the Iraq War which had just started three days prior.
-He further criticized the president by stating, "We live in a time where we have fictitious election results that elects a fictitious president.
-We live in a time where we have a man sending us to war for fictitious reasons."
+He further criticized the president by stating, "We live in a time where [sic] we have fictitious election results that elects a fictitious president.
+We live in a time where [sic] we have a man sending us to war for fictitious reasons."
 The speech was received with a cacophony of boos, applause, and standing ovations from the audience at the theater.
 Moments after the speech concluded, in order to lighten the mood, host Martin joked, "The Teamsters are helping Michael Moore into the trunk of his limo."